 - Your account’s standing: It should go without saying that the credit account you want an increase for should be as spotless as possible, with on-time payments and balances kept low, if not at zero.
 You’re trying to show that you’re responsible enough borrowing money that having access to a higher amount won’t pose a risk for the issuer.

-- Your income: Your income should complement the level of spending available to you.
+- Income: Your income should complement the level of spending available to you.
 Requesting a credit increase if you’ve recently lost your job or downgraded your current post tells the issuer that you want more spending power with no realistic means of paying back what you owe.

-- Your credit utilization: How much of your current credit are you already using?
+- Credit utilization: How much of your current credit are you already using?
 If you often knock at your limit’s door, but you pay off your balance on time and in full, then it’s certainly reasonable to ask for an increase.
 If you’re still chipping away at a purchase you made several months ago and only paying the minimum monthly payments though, it might be best to reevaluate your spending before making the call.